xrdocs/application-hosting/_tutorials/2016-06-08-ios-xr-ansible-container-deployment.md

 >
 ### Slow playbook run?
 XR Gig interfaces are rate limited!
 >
-The default ansible setup uses the Gig0/0/0/0 (connected to eth1 of devbox) to transfer the files over port 57722 (ssh to XR linux).
+The default ansible setup uses the Gig0/0/0/0 XR interface (connected to eth1 of devbox) to transfer the files over port 57722 (ssh to XR linux).
 This playbook could be directly used for physical devices as well.
 >
 But, bear in mind that the IOS-XR Vagrant instance is rate-limited on its Gig interfaces.
 So the copy process might be quite slow.
 To speed up the process we could use the Management interface instead.
-To do this, determine to which vagrant forwards port 57722 from XR:
+To do this, determine to which port vagrant forwards port 57722 from XR:
 >
 <div class="highlighter-rouge">
 <pre class="highlight">